Pregnancy symptoms in week 12

 Antenatal classes won't usually start until mid- to late pregnancy but they can get booked up quickly so it's worth signing up for them now.

 If you haven't yet been given a date for your booking appointment or scan, contact your doctor or midwife.

 Deciding where to give birth

 You can start thinking now about where you’d like to give birth.
-It could be a midwife-led birth centre, a hospital birth centre or a home birth.
+It could be a midwife-led birth centre, a hospital labour ward or a home birth.

 There are a few important symptoms that you should look out for in pregnancy because if you have them they could indicate a more serious problem.
-Find out what the symptoms to look out are here.
+Find out what symptoms to look out for.